BDC Hamburger Icon

 What does it mean to follow someone?

 Following is when you opt in to see another user’s content on your social feed.
-For Twitter, this means your Twitter feed.
+For X, this means your X feed.
 For Facebook, this is your timeline.
-Following (or, in Facebook’s case, friending) someone allows you to see everything on their profile, including their regular posts.
+Following or “friending” someone on a social platform allows you to see everything on their profile, including their regular posts.

-When you follow someone, they are notified.
-Following others allows you to repost and comment on their content, increasing brand awareness.
-It’s also a potential source of user-generated content you can use to grow and promote your brand.
+When you follow someone, they are typically notified — depending on the platform and the user’s notification settings.
+Following others usually allows you to repost and comment on their content, increasing brand awareness — though the ability to repost and share content differs by platform and features.
+Your followers’ posts are also a potential source of user-generated content you can use to grow and promote your brand.

 How can you get people to follow you?